htw-imi-showtime/showtime-website/content/ss21/master/M3-find-it/process.md

 <ul>
     <li><b>Functional and non-function requirements</b></li>
     <li><b>Frontend:</b> Desktop-first or mobile-first?
 Color palette?
 What kind of user experience do we want to make?
 What should the feel and look be like?
 Which elements of gamification can we make use of?
 What technologies do we want to use?</li>
     <li><b>Backend:</b> What does our data model look like?
-Machine learning or inference engine?
-Which Strategie will be used?
+Machine learning or expert system?
+Which strategy will be used?
 Which logic should we decide on, fuzzy logic or bayes theorem?</li>
 </ul>
 {{<image src="brainstorm.jpg" alt="UI ideas and Inspiration board"  caption="UI ideas and Inspiration board">}}